yifan-hou/force_control/README.md

 Yifan Hou
 yifanh@cmu.edu

+# How to use
+Refer to main.cpp for an example.

 # Set force
 The force being set is in transformed space (if R_a=I, then in world frame).
 It's the force felt by the outside from the robot.
 For example, if fz=10, the